-As stated in How to… Be Victorious, there’s a big difference between knowledge alone and knowledge with understanding (Proverbs 4:7).
+There’s a big difference between knowledge alone and knowledge with understanding (i.e., wisdom).
 But what exactly is that difference, and how do we move from having knowledge to living with wisdom?

-- Wisdom sometimes comes through wise counsel (Proverbs 13:10).
+- Wise counsel.
 Not all the advice I received was wise even though it came from knowledgeable sources.
 Several doctors simply got the diagnosis wrong, but one godly source got it right and gave me a tremendous amount of wisdom that led to the health I now experience today.
 Wise counsel set me on the right path for healing.
 (Proverbs 13:10)

-- Discernment plays a huge role in going from knowledge to wisdom.
+- Discernment.
 How did I know when advice I received was truly wisdom for my life?
-Discernment.
-Discernment comes from God (James 1:5; 1 Corinthians 12:10) and from His Word (Acts 17:11) as we go to Him on a consistent basis and not just to put out fires, discernment for the purpose of wisdom increases in our lives.
+Discernment from God (James 1:5; 1 Corinthians 12:10; Acts 17:11).
+As we go to Him on a consistent basis and not just to put out fires, discernment for the purpose of wisdom increases in our lives.

 Over time and through small revelations that added up to make a big difference, the Holy Spirit led me to a place of understanding and wisdom with regard to healing in my life.
-About the time that journey began, I was lead to read the book of Isaiah.
-One portion of Isaiah is not only highlighted but also has the date “Spring 2010” – the start of this journey – next to it.
+About the time that journey began, I was led to read the book of Isaiah.
+One portion of Isaiah is not only highlighted in my Bible but also has the date “Spring 2010” – the start of this journey – next to it.

 “But forget all that – it is nothing compared to what I am going to do.
 For I am about to do a brand new thing.
 See, I have already begun!
 Do you not see it?
 I will make a pathway through the wilderness for my people to come home.
 I will create rivers for them in the desert!”
 (Isaiah 43:18-19)

 Every time I read these verses, their truth resonates in my spirit.
-I felt and still feel like God was giving me wisdom by saying to me, “I will show you the way through.
+God was telling me, “I will show you the way through.
 I will refresh you along the way.”
 That was my turning point.
 That was the place where I knew I was on the right track for healing.
 It was also the point that a passion for gaining knowledge and wisdom was sparked in my heart and mind, and it hasn’t stopped growing since.